Marmat001/Amplified-music-player/README.md

 This application has really helped me with the concepts of: - Working with hooks such as useRef for capturing input values, - Passing, drilling and destructuring props, - Passing, lifting and modifying state... and more.
 Some of the features provided in this application are:

-Play / pause
+Play / pause <br />
-Skip Forward / back
+Skip Forward / back <br />
-View song length / time left
+View song length / time left <br />
-Drag handler to change position in current song
+Drag handler to change position in current song <br />
-Song library to choose songs from
+Song library to choose songs from <br />
 Mobile responsive